chibimayura/bamazon/README.md

 Bamazon is an Amazon-like storefront with MySQL and Node.
 This app will allow customers to make purchases and deplete stock from the store's inventory.

+### Purpose of this program
+This program demonstrates my understanding of nodes, npms, and mySQL.

 ### Requirements

 #### 1. Installation